oktadev/okta-blog/_source/_posts/2021-10-20-alisa-duncan-intro.md

 >
 > – <cite>[Kiki's Delivery Service](https://www.ghibli.jp/works/majo/)</cite>

 I'm looking forward to sharing knowledge, sparking your imagination, and hearing about your aspirations and difficulties using Okta developer tooling.
 Let's keep in touch so we can do so!
-You can find me on [Twitter](https://twitter.com/alisaduncan), [GitHub](https://github.com/alisaduncan), and [dev.to](https://dev.to/alisaduncan) at @AlisaDuncan.
+You can find me on [GitHub](https://github.com/alisaduncan), [dev.to](https://dev.to/alisaduncan), and [Twitter at @AlisaDuncan](https://twitter.com/alisaduncan).